All You Need to Know About Online Banking in Canada

 Though RBC does not waive monthly fees for customers that keep a minimum account balance, it does offer reduced monthly fees for those that ‘package’ their bank accounts with an RBC credit card, investment and/or mortgage.

 Transaction types permitted by BMOs accounts include online bill pay, Interac e-transfers, debits, cheques, contactless payments, mobile cheque deposit and online direct deposit.
+You can earn bonus interest with their Savings Builder Account with a competitive 1.45% rate.

 Like BMO, TD’s savings account interest rates are relatively unimpressive, but its account balance thresholds for waiving monthly fees are relatively low.
 TD supports online bill pay, bank transfers, debits, cheques and mobile cheque deposit.